abdullah-5j/Cyber-Writeups/TryHackMe/Challenges/Umbrella.md

 sshpass -p 'Password1' ssh claire-r@10.114.190.83 id
 ```

-Only **claire-r:Password1** worked (a nice bit of misdirection — she had the lowest time in the app but was the one with SSH).
+Only **claire-r:Password1** worked.
 Logged in and grabbed the user flag from her home directory.

 ```bash
 ls -la